0330 999 8786

 Where Are IP Camera CCTV Systems Used?

-IP cameras are also commonly found in schools.
+IP cameras can commonly be found in schools.
 Schools use IP cameras to monitor students’ behaviour in hallways, entrances, stairwells and playgrounds.
+They also act as round-the-clock monitoring to safeguard pupils against unwanted visitors.

-IP cameras are also used to monitor classrooms, cafeterias and other areas where students congregate.
-A school can use IP cameras for a variety of purposes.
+Internet Protocol Cameras are also used to monitor classrooms, cafeterias and other areas where students congregate.
+While a school can use IP cameras for a variety of reasons, the main purpose is to provide protection for students and staff alike.

 Traffic Management uses IP cameras to monitor traffic on roads and in tunnels.
 The cameras can be used to detect accidents, traffic flow and malfunctions with the traffic lights.